x4d3/maestrano-dotnet/README.md

 if (!mnoSession.isValid()) {
   Response.Redirect(MnoHelper.Sso.InitUrl());
 }
 ```

 ### Redirecting on logout
-When a Maestrano user signs out of your application, you can redirect them to the Maestrano logout page.
+When Maestrano users sign out of your application you can redirect them to the Maestrano logout page.
 You can get the url of this page by calling:

 ```csharp
 MnoHelper.Sso.LogoutUrl()
 ```

 ### Redirecting on error
-If any error happens during the SSO handshake, you can redirect user to the following URL:
+If any error happens during the SSO handshake, you can redirect users to the following URL:

 ```csharp
 MnoHelper.Sso.UnauthorizedUrl()